 The NEC is properly called the "Engineering, Construction Contract".
 It is commonly used for the appointment of a contractor for engineering and construction work including, if required, any level of design responsibility.
 NEC stands for the "New Engineering Contract".
 The first edition was in 1993.
 The second edition was 1995 (NEC2) and the third edition was released in June 2005 (NEC3).
-There have been amendments to the Institution of Civil Engineering (ICE) through its wholly owned subsidiary Thomas Telford Ltd. Until July 2010 the family of NEC ran in parallel with the long established ICE Conditions of Contract.
+There have been amendments to NEC3 since.
+It springs from the Institution of Civil Engineering (ICE) through its wholly owned subsidiary Thomas Telford Ltd. Until July 2010 the family of NEC ran in parallel with the long established ICE Conditions of Contract.
 But, the ICE has decided that it is now withdrawing the popular ICE forms to solely to include NEC 3 suite of contracts.
-The re-alignment has period of grace of 12 months (there are those in industry who prefer the clear and precise drafting of ICE conditions over the NEC form).
+The realignment has period of grace of 12 months (there are those in industry who prefer the clear and precise drafting of ICE conditions over the NEC form).
 During that time the new payment provisions will be introduced to NEC 3.
-It is worth also noting that CECA (Civil
+It is worth also noting that CECA (Civil Engineering Contractors Association) intend to amend their Blue forms of subcontract to bring in the new payment provisions including OGC requirements.